- Imaging Studies

 Infectious diseases are still an important problem worldwide and in many cases systematic preventive control is needed.
 The theme infectious disease control aims at studying the public health consequences of infectious diseases and evaluating the cost-effectiveness of their control.
 The core activity is the development and application of simulation models describing the transmission and natural history of infectious diseases in human populations and the impact of control measures.
 However, we also perform epidemiological data collection or carry out literature reviews.

-Most of the research is in collaboration with active control projects, and has a strong focus on global infectious diseases that have a chronic course with secondary complications.
-Examples of work over the past years concern parasitic worm infections, tuberculosis, leprosy, chronic hepatitis B, visceral leishmaniasis, and HIV/Aids.
+Most of the ongoing research is in collaboration with active control projects, and has a strong focus on global infectious diseases that have a chronic course with secondary complications.
+Examples of work over the past years concern parasitic worm infections, tuberculosis, leprosy, visceral leishmaniasis, and HIV/Aids.
 The research network includes various scientists and scientific institutes in the developing and developed world, including the WHO and the World Bank.
 Special collaborations exist with sub-Sahara Africa (worm infections and HIV/Aids), Bangladesh (leprosy), India (lymphatic filariasis, leprosy, and visceral leishmaniasis) and Indonesia (tuberculosis and leprosy).
-The department is a key partner within the Neglected Tropical Diseases Modelling Consortium, funded by the Bill & Melinda Gates Foundation.
-Within the Huisman Research Centre for Infectious Diseases and Public Health, Erasmus MC and the Municipal Public Health Service of Rotterdam work together in the area of infectious disease surveillance and control in the Rotterdam region.
-Here, emphasis is on diseases that are closely related to the immigrant population of the city, and to the public health aspects of (hand) hygiene and antibiotic resistance.
+The department is a key partner within the Neglected Tropical Diseases (NTD) Modelling Consortium, funded by the Bill & Melinda Gates Foundation.
+Within the Huisman Research Centre for Infectious Diseases and Public Health, Erasmus MC and the Municipal Public Health Service (GGD) of Rotterdam work together in the area of infectious disease surveillance and control in the Rotterdam region.
+Here, emphasis is on diseases that are closely related to the immigrant population of the city, and to the public health aspects of antibiotic resistance.
+An important new area of research concerns the epidemiology and control of emerging infectious diseases, in particular Covid-19.

 Theme 3: Screening for disease